 This management plan was developed following the planning approach illustrated in Figure 4.
 By engaging in community talk stories, the planning team gained a better understanding of the current conditions at the trailhead and identified key issues impacting it.
 Following the community talk stories, Townscape explored a range of potential solutions, including site planning/engineering improvements, educational measures, and enforcement strategies.
-While all of these potential solutions could address the issues, not all were applicable to Pololū.
-Therefore, several alternative scenarios aligned with the community's vision and guiding principles were developed and are presented in this report.
-The preferred scenario, yet to be determined, must take into account factors such as safety and public interest, land disposition, cost, and adherence to regulatory permits and approvals.
+While all of these options could address the issues, not all were suitable for Pololū.
+Therefore, several alternative scenarios aligned with the community's vision and guiding principles were developed.
+Although the scope of this management plan is limited to resolving the issues at the trailhead, it is essential to adopt a holistic perspective when considering solutions.
+This approach recognizes the community's longstanding commitment to protecting and preserving open space resources, as well as the broader sentiment to "Keep Kohala, Kohala."
+The preferred scenario outlined in this report factors in considerations such as safety and public interest, land disposition, cost, and adherence to regulatory permits and approvals.